agilepro/baroque/src/pages/season-2025.md

 * Saturday, February 8 – time to be announced
 * German Cultural Center of Santa Cruz

 Live like the Germans do in a casual setting with informal performances by Jörg Reddin and other musicians.
 Food, wine, beer and non-alcoholic beverages will be served.
-Proceeds will jointly benefit Santa Cruz Baroque Festival and the German Hall, an educational and social not-for-profit organization.
+Proceeds will jointly benefit Santa Cruz Baroque Festival and the German Cultural Center, an educational and social not-for-profit organization.

 ### Vocal Youth Competition
 * Sunday, February 9

 This season’s Youth Competition will be held in the singing category.
-Location to be announced
+Location and time to be announced.

 ### Vocal Master Class Led by Jörg Reddin
 * Sunday, February 16